Loki-Astari/geeky-nextjs/content/posts/Vector-Resize.md

 draft: false
 disqusId: "http://lokiastari.com/blog/2016/03/12/vector-resize/"
 ---
-Because resizing a vector is expensive; the `std::vector` class uses exponential growth to minimize the number of times that the vector is resized: a technique we replicate in this version.
-But every now and then you still need to resize the internal buffer.
+Because resizing a vector is expensive, the `std::vector` class uses exponential growth to minimize the number of times that the vector is resized: a technique we replicate in this version.
+But every now and then, you still need to resize the internal buffer.

 In the [current version](#VectorVersion-1), resizing the vector requires allocating a new buffer and copying all the members into it.
-Basically we are using the copy and swap idiom to provide the strong exception guarantee (If an exception is thrown all resources are cleaned up and the object remains unchanged).
+We use the copy and swap idiom to provide the strong exception guarantee (If an exception is thrown, all resources are cleaned up, and the object remains unchanged).

-Vector Resize with Copy
+#### Vector Resize with Copy
 ```c
     void pushBackInternal(T const& value)
     {